 |Max Reward Rate||5x on travel booked through Chase||10x on hotels booked through Chase|

 |Annual Travel Credit||$0||$300|

-The Chase Sapphire Preferred Card card’s excellent signup bonus, rewards on everyday purchases, and relatively low fees make it an excellent choice for those looking for a travel rewards credit card.
+The card_name card's excellent signup bonus, rewards on everyday purchases, and relatively low fees make it an excellent choice for those looking for a travel rewards credit card.